MarkNenadov/BorderWaitWatcher/README.md

 Notes:

-* To install this app, use the APK file included in the root of the repository (the app is not available in the Google play app store).
+* To install this app, use the APK file included in /out/production/BorderWaitWatcher/ (the app is not available in the Google play app store).

 * This code is licensed under LGPL v3.
 To see the terms of that license check out the LICENSE file in the root of this